pyladieshamburg/getting-started-with-python/README.md

 # getting-started-with-python
 Getting started with Python for Data Science

-# getting-started-with-python
-Getting started with Python for Data Science

 Operating Systems: MAC and Linux

 ## 1. Customizing Your Terminal Settings: